 “There is only one institution which has undertaken to face the problem seriously, and that is San Quentin. … There I found genuine interest in education, and an ambition to attempt the experiment of turning the prison into an educational institution.
 Some 900 men were registered in 1,100 individual courses.
-The chaplain, who is in charge of the work, has with the cooperation of the University of California made a genuine beginning of what is the most interesting and promising educational experiment in the American prisons,” wrote Frank Tannenbaum.
+The chaplain, who is in charge of the work, has the cooperation of the University of California.
+He has made a genuine beginning of what is the most interesting and promising educational experiment in American prisons,” wrote Frank Tannenbaum.

 According to Slack, a 17-year-old boy who couldn’t speak English was sentenced to a term in San Quentin.

-“(The offender) said his term in San Quentin was the best thing that could ever have happened to him.
-He got an education, learned a profitable trade and was deterred from what might have led to a life of crime,” Slack told the group.
+“(The young convict) said San Quentin was the best thing that could ever have happened to him.
+He got an education and learned a profitable trade,” Slack said.

-The other inmate was a repeat offender, a safe-cracker they referred to as “Jimmy Valentine,” named for a character in a popular play.
+The other example was a repeat offender, a safe-cracker they nicknamed “Jimmy Valentine” after a character in a popular play.

-The inmate helped design some safes at the prison to make them more secure and stronger than most manufacturers.
+The safe-cracker helped design some safes at the prison to make them more secure.

-“For the old convict, imprisonment meant but one thing – punishment when you get caught.
-For the young convict it meant, in addition to punishment, reformation, and an opportunity to fit himself so that he could go out in the world and become a useful member of society.
-(San Quentin) is doing everything it can to equip (the inmates) with a training and education that will put them on the right path when their time is up,” Slack said.
+“For the old convict, imprisonment (was) punishment after you get caught.
+For the young convict, it (was) an opportunity to (improve) himself to become a useful member of society.
+(We are) doing everything to equip (them) with training and education (to prepare for reentry),” Slack said.

-Warden James A. Johnston, often referred to as the “reform warden,” made clear to his staff first at Folsom Prison and later at San Quentin that it was their job to help inmates improve their chances of success after they walked out of the prison gates to reintegrate into society.
-After his state career, Johnston went on to be named the first warden at Alcatraz federal penitentiary.
+One warden who pushed for reforms inside and outside prison walls was James A. Johnston.
+He made clear to his staff it was their job to help inmates improve their chances of successful reentry.
+After his career at Folsom and SQ, Johnston went on to be named the first warden at Alcatraz federal penitentiary.

-He said if a young person was getting into trouble at home or school, every effort should be made to correct the issue before incarceration.
+If a young person was getting into trouble at home or school, Johnston believed incarceration should be the last resort.

 He said once someone lands in a state prison, it is much more difficult to correct their outlook.

-Johnston said the prison system was obligated to try to rehabilitate inmates under their care.
+Johnston said the prison system was obligated to try to rehabilitate those in their care.

-“We regard it as our bounden duty to take the (inmate) received by commitment and strive in every way possible from the day of his entrance to train him for better citizenship at the time when he will regain liberty,” Johnston said.
+“We regard it as our duty to take (those) received by commitment and strive to train him for better citizenship (after release,)” Johnston said.